jCalamari/velocypack4s/README.md

 The library is composed by these modules:

-    - core: encapsulates common behaviours and provides basic encoders/decoders
+    - core: encapsulates common behaviours and provides basic vpack formats
     - macros: case class format generation using Scala macros

 #### Usage